-- (b) for the purpose of a religious gathering (including ceremonies) provided they comply with any requirements of the Restricted Activity Directions (Victoria); or - (c) for the purpose of a wedding in the State of Victoria that complies with the requirements in subclause (5) and (6); or - (d) for the purpose of a funeral in the State of Victoria that complies with the requirements in subclause (7) and (8); or - (e) it is necessary to arrange a meeting, or organise or attend a gathering, for one or more of the following purposes: - (i) engaging in an activity permitted under, and provided they comply with any requirements of, the Restricted Activity Directions (Victoria); or - (ii) to attend or undertake work in accordance with clause 6 (attending work); or - (iii) medical or emergency purposes; or - (iv) purposes as required or authorised by law; or - (v) purposes relating to the administration of justice.
+- (d) for the purpose of a funeral in Regional Victoria that complies with the requirements in subclause (9) or a funeral in Metropolitan Melbourne that complies with the requirements of the Stay at Home Directions (Metropolitan Melbourne); or - Note: a person who ordinarily resides in Metropolitan Melbourne is permitted to attend a funeral in Regional Victoria, provided that the funeral complies with the requirements in the Stay at Home Directions (Metropolitan Melbourne).
+Such a funeral must not involve more than 10 members of the public. - (e) for the purpose of an end of life activity in Metropolitan Melbourne or in Regional Victoria that is attended by any person that ordinarily resides in Metropolitan Melbourne, provided that it complies with the requirements of the Stay at Home Directions (Metropolitan Melbourne); or - (f) it is necessary to arrange a meeting, or organise or attend a gathering, for one or more of the following purposes: - (iii) engaging in an activity permitted under, and provided they comply with any requirements of, the Restricted Activity Directions (Regional Victoria); or - (iv) to attend or undertake work in accordance with clause 6 (attending work or education); or - (v) medical or emergency purposes; or - (vi) purposes as required or authorised by law; or - (vii) purposes relating to the administration of justice.